pydio/pydio-doc-admin-guide/3_identity_management/3_securing_user_access/1_ent_multi_fact_auth.md

 1. Pur your CliendID and API Secret
 1. Put the focus on the **Test your Key** field and press once on your Yubikey
-1. Click on test, to verify that the informations are correct
+1. Click on test, to verify that the information are correct
 1. Save

 ### Troubleshooting